Skip to main content

 Council tax in shared accommodation

-Your landlord is usually responsible for the council tax bill if everyone living there has their own individual agreement for their room or bedsit.
+Your landlord is usually responsible for the council tax if everyone living in the property has their own agreement for their room or bedsit.

-If you have a joint tenancy for the whole property, then you'll usually be jointly liable for the council tax bill with the other tenants.
+If you have a joint tenancy for the whole property, then you are usually all responsible for the council tax.

-The property is exempt if everyone who lives there is a full time student.
+No one has to pay council tax if everyone who lives in the property is a full time student.